Bill Strickland: The Solution ManNovember 24, 2015

 Lawrenceville is experiencing a renaissance.
 Once a down-on-it’s luck area of the city, it is now becoming one of the hottest locations in which to live.
 It’s right next door to downtown Pittsburgh and has a thriving business district on Butler Street.
 It’s a walkers’ paradise.
 Housing prices are escalating there as more people are moving in and renovating existing properties.

-Pittsburgh is a city of rivers, and Washington’s Landing, on Herr’s Island in the middle of the Allegheny River, provides river-front living at its finest.
+Pittsburgh is a city of rivers, and on Herr’s Island in the middle of the Allegheny River is Washington’s Landing.
+It provides river-front living at its finest.
 An upscale enclave that harkens back to a seaside village, Washington’s Landing dwellings sell for $600,000 and up.
-But if you love living on the water and enjoy biking, kayaking, and walking or running, you can take advantage of the trails that traverse the island.
+But if you love living on the water and enjoy biking, kayaking, and walking or running, you can take advantage of the trails that crisscross the island.